 Email: nicole.damico@unc.edu

-Tricontinental Teacher Training (TTT) is an exchange program for pre-service teachers and soon-to-be pre-service teachers at the UNC School of Education to engage with pre-service teachers at the University of Hamburg in Germany and the University of Education, Winneba in Ghana.
+International Experience and Reflection in Teacher Education (INTER) is an exchange program for pre-service teachers at the UNC School of Education to engage with pre-service teachers at the University of Hamburg in Germany, the University of Education, Winneba in Ghana, the University of Buenos Aires in Argentina, and Griffith University in Australia.

 Funding